m-sureshraj/thoughts/mongoose-populate-using-custom-field.md

 const Book = mongoose.model('Book', bookSchema);
 ```

-> The `authorSchema.books` field doesn't have to be an array.
-It could be just an object if you store only one Book.
+In the above schema, `authorSchema.books` field values must
+be `_ids` of `Book` model's document.
 Let's assume we have the following data in our database.

 ```javascript
 // `Book` model